QuitNicPouches

 Benefits rarely arrive in a neat order

 Quitting can feel strange because one part of life improves while another still feels worse.
-You might see savings immediately, but still sleep badly.
+You might see savings early, but still sleep badly.
 Your gums may feel calmer before your mood does.
 Focus may return in short windows before it feels dependable all day.

 That uneven progress is why this page is organized as a hub instead of one motivational list.
 Pick the benefit you need proof for right now: mouth, brain, money, or the broader recovery timeline.
 For source context behind the claims, use the research hub.